charlessilva1983/happypuzzlemobile/README.md

 # happypuzzlemobile
-A very simple by Unity mobile puzzle-game that I've developed as a birthday gift to my son.
+A very simple Unity mobile puzzle-game that I've developed as a birthday gift to my son.